redfast00/rcpu_symbolic_execution/README.md

 Program:
 ```
+LDV A, 0
+PSH A
+SYS
+PSH A
+SYS
+PSH A
+SYS
+PSH A
-SYS IN
+SYS
 POP A
-SYS IN
 POP B
-SYS IN
 POP C
-SYS IN
 POP D
 SUB D, A ;; D = D - A
 HLT